jsenv/jsenv-lighthouse-score-impact/readme.md

 <details>
   <summary>3.
 A script file runned by the workflow</summary>

+This file will be called by the workflow: it generates lighthouse report before and after merging a pull request and post a comment in the pull request.
+Read more in [How it works](#How-it-works).

 When outside a GitHub workflow you must provide `{ projectDirectoryUrl, githubToken, repositoryOwner, repositoryName, pullRequestNumber }` "manually" to `reportLighthouseScoreImpact`.